kyma-project/community/concepts/observability-strategy/configurable-monitoring/01-monitoring-groundwork.md

 ![a](./assets/monitoring-current.drawio.svg)

 The diagram shows that the current solution is based on a preconfigured Prometheus operator providing exporter components, and a Prometheus instance acting as collector and backend.
 On top, Grafana visualizes the data.
-However, the current setup does not support a neutral and unified way to integrate backends outside of the cluster.
+However, the current setup does not support a neutral and unified way to integrate backends outside of the cluster at runtime.

 As outlined in the [general strategy](../strategy.md), integration (and with that, changing the focus away from in-cluster backends) is the key to open up the stack for a broad range of use cases.
 Users can simply bring their own backends, if they already use a commercial offering or run their own infrastructure.
 The data can be stored outside the cluster in a managed offering, shared with the data of multiple clusters, away from any tampering or deletion attempt of a hacker, to name just a few advantages.